rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 *What if* in our journey to verify *everything* we miss something?
-And years later we realize that there was a flaw, something we didn't see at the time, but it becomes obvious once exploited.
+And years later we realize that there was a flaw, something we didn't see, but it becomes obvious once exploited.

 That's all it would take to prove Bitcoin false